Keith Wickham: Career

 Wickham voiced Changed Daily in The Secret Show, Mr. Small, and Mr. Tall in The Mr. Men Show (UK version), Corneil in Watch My Chops, Mr. Mouseling and most of the male voices in Angelina Ballerina, Nelson the Elephant, Reginald the Lion, Victor the Crocodile and the others in 64 Zoo Lane, Frank the Koala, Archie the Crocodile and Sammy the Shopkeeper in The Koala Brothers and Ol' Graham the Galleon, H.P. the Speedboat, Ken Toyn the Shipwright and Bryan the Ferry in Toot the Tiny Tugboat.

 He also voiced Polluto in Tommy Zoom, the first in-house BBC animation production; The Professor, Pipsquawk, Trevor and Mr. Crumble in Frankenstein's Cat; and in 2009, contributed by voice to the Disney Channel's Jungle Junction, for Playhouse Disney and Spider Eye Productions.

-Other cartoons which Wickham has done voice work for include: Vampires, Pirates & Aliens, Tails and The Thousand Tasks, The Way Things Work, and The Octonauts, in which he plays both Professor Inkling and biologist Shellington.
+Other cartoons which Wickham has done voice work for include Vampires, Pirates & Aliens, Tails and The Thousand Tasks, The Way Things Work, and The Octonauts, in which he plays both Professor Inkling and biologist Shellington.
 He has appeared in about 20 CD-ROM games, including Fable and Fable II, and voiced TV commercials.
 He appeared on stage as Kenneth Williams in Round the Horne Revisited.

-Wickham is also recognised for voicing Steff and Sariac from Pitt and Kantrop.
+Wickham also voiced Steff and Sariac from Pitt & Kantrop.

 Other work

 Wickham worked as an actor and writer on the radio series Bits from Last Week's Radio, recorded by Ear Drum productions for BBC Radio 1, as well as voicing Jack of Blades in the 2004 video game Fable.

-He can also be heard in the podcast The Offcuts Drawer as part of the cast.
+He can be heard in the podcast The Offcuts Drawer as part of the cast.

-In addition, he has done acting work for the company iHASCO, and demonstrates through some of their interactive training, on issues such as asbestos awareness Bullying & Harassment training, Equality & Diversity, Health & Safety in the workplace, Food Allergy Awareness amongst others.
+In addition, he has done acting work for the company iHASCO, and demonstrates through some of their interactive training, on issues such as asbestos awareness bullying & harassment training, equality & diversity, health & safety in the workplace, and food allergy awareness.